How to Repaint and Refinish a Table Top

 Rub the wood with mineral spirits to clean the table and buff away the majority of the stain.
 The longer the stripper had been sitting, the more it will lift the stain.

 In this example, steel wool was used.
-It is gentler than sandpaper but abrasive enough to scrub away at a stubborn stain color well embedded into the wood.
+It is more gentle than sandpaper but abrasive enough to scrub away at a stubborn stain color well embedded into the wood.

 Sand Out Remaining Stain